HealthOne Blog

 Knee Orthosis (KO) Brace

-A knee orthosis (KO) is a brace that is worn to toughen the knee.
-This brace works by alleviating pressure off the knee joint which might be affected by disorders such as arthritis or osteoarthritis.
+A knee orthosis (KO) is a brace that is worn to strengthen the knee.
+This brace works by alleviating pressure on the knee joint, which might be affected by disorders such as arthritis or osteoarthritis.
 They can also offer strength and support for the knee and provide the steadiness and stability needed for daily activities.

 Ankle Foot Orthoses (AFO)